 5. Shape rolls by rolling against the work surface or between your hands to form balls.
 I like to pull the skin taut over the top of the roll and pinch at the bottom to form a smooth roll, but use whatever method works for you.
 Divide the rolls between the two baking sheets, and cover with a towel.
 Let rolls rise for about 20 minutes then remove towel and sprinkle the tops very lightly with flour.
 Place baking sheets in preheated 375 degree oven and bake for 20-25 minutes until they are puffed and lightly brown.
 Rotate sheets halfway through baking time (move bottom to top and vice versa).

-I hope some of you give these a try, they were really tasty!
+I hope some of you give these a try because they were really tasty!
 In the meantime, make sure you head over to What We’re Eating to see the Herb Roasted Turkey Breast Amanda prepared during our pre-holiday feast!
-It was delicious and would perfect for a small holiday gathering!
+It was delicious and would perfect for a small holiday gathering.

 In case you missed any of the other recipes in our holiday series this month, you can see them all below.
 Click on a photo to be taken to the recipe.
 Happy holiday planning!

 Mashed Potatoes with Cream Cheese and Sour Cream

 Cranberry Applesauce with Fresh Ginger